 Ma.
-Lourdes C. Laraño, 28 years old, was appointed as the Company's new Chief Compliance Officer on February01, 2019.
+Lourdes C. Laraño, 29 years old, was appointed as the Company's new Chief Compliance Officer on February 01, 2019.
 Ms. Laraño has been in the Finance Department of the Company as an accounting analyst since 2013.
 She obtained her Bachelor's degree in Accounting at Polytechnic University of the Philippines.
+She resigned as Chief Compliance Officer on April 28, 2021.